hvolschenk/iamcare/CONTRIBUTING.md

 [Client testing]: #client-testing

 The _Client_ is tested in various ways, each serving a unique purpose.
-All test typess can be run in sequence by using the `npm test` command.
+All test types can be run in sequence by using the `npm test` command.

 All _Client_ tests can be run within the `client` container: